Show Jumping Exercises and Training with Ian Wills

 Once you are confident this is the norm for you, you should then consider more progressive ringcraft.
 In particular, you should focus on adapting your horse’s stride between fences, all the time concentrating on balance and establishing more hindleg activity to give a cleaner jump.

-To be successful when jumping, you must learn to adjust your horse’s reactions as they must be smooth, yet quick and correct at all times.
+To be successful when show jumping, you must learn to adjust your horse’s reactions as they must be smooth, yet quick and correct at all times.
 Underpinning this requirement is the half-halt, allowing you to adapt your horse’s gait and balance.

 The importance of the half-halt